Amsterdam Light Festival, by bike, boat, or on foot

 As Amsterdam locals, the Amsterdam Light Festival leaves us underwhelmed.

-Last year we finally decided that it wasn’t worth our time and money.
+When the sixth edition came around (2017-2018) we finally decided that it wasn’t worth our time and money.

 Mind you, none of us are really into contemporary art.
 Perhaps as a result most of the art installations left us puzzled, bemused, or both.